kubernetes/website/content/en/blog/_posts/2023-12-07-a-demo-of-webassembly-and-wasi-on-kubernetes/index.md

 **Author:** Seven Cheng (SAP)

 _[WebAssembly](https://webassembly.org/)_ (Wasm) was originally created for the browser, and it has become increasingly popular on the server-side as well.
-WebAssembly is gaining popularity in the Cloud Native ecosystem due to its advantages over containers, including smaller size, faster speed, enhanced security, and greater portability.
+In my view, WebAssembly is gaining popularity in the Cloud Native ecosystem due to its advantages over containers, including smaller size, faster speed, enhanced security, and greater portability.

 In this blog article, I will walk you through building and deploying Wasm applications in the Cloud Native ecosystem.
 You'll need: